AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/config-dm.md

    >Questa notifica della casella in entrata ti informa se la configurazione è stata eseguita correttamente o meno.
    > Per ulteriori informazioni, vedere [Risoluzione dei problemi relativi a una nuova configurazione di Dynamic Media](#troubleshoot-dm-config) e [Posta in arrivo](/help/sites-cloud/authoring/inbox.md).

-1. Per visualizzare in anteprima in modo sicuro il contenuto Dynamic Media prima che venga pubblicato, Experience Manager as a Cloud Service utilizza la convalida basata su token e quindi Experience Manager Author visualizza in anteprima il contenuto Dynamic Media per impostazione predefinita.
-Tuttavia, puoi *inserire nell&#39;elenco Consentiti* ulteriori IP per consentire agli utenti di accedere in modo sicuro all&#39;anteprima del contenuto.
-Per configurare questa azione in Experience Manager as a Cloud Service, vedi [Configurare l&#39;installazione della pubblicazione Dynamic Media per il server immagini - Scheda Sicurezza](/help/assets/dynamic-media/dm-publish-settings.md#security-tab). <!-- To securely preview Dynamic Media content before it gets published, you must "allowlist" the Experience Manager as a Cloud Service author instance to connect to Dynamic Media.
+1. Per visualizzare in anteprima il contenuto Dynamic Media in modo sicuro prima che venga pubblicato, Experience Manager as a Cloud Service utilizza la convalida basata su token e quindi Experience Manager Author visualizza in anteprima il contenuto Dynamic Media per impostazione predefinita.
+Tuttavia, puoi *inserire nell&#39;elenco Consentiti* altri IP per consentire agli utenti di accedere in modo sicuro all&#39;anteprima del contenuto.
+Per impostare questa azione in Experience Manager as a Cloud Service, consulta la [Configurazione della pubblicazione Dynamic Media per il server immagini - scheda Sicurezza](/help/assets/dynamic-media/dm-publish-settings.md#security-tab). <!-- To securely preview Dynamic Media content before it gets published, you must "allowlist" the Experience Manager as a Cloud Service author instance to connect to Dynamic Media.
 To set up this action, do the following: -->

 <!--
     * Open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account.
 Your credentials and sign-in details were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Adobe Customer Support.